-If you’re planning a visit to Port Elizabeth (now known as Nelson Mandela Bay) this Summer, firstly, you clearly have excellent taste.
+If you’re planning a visit to Port Elizabeth (now known as Nelson Mandela Bay) this holiday, firstly, you clearly have excellent taste.
 I mean, besides for the exquisite beaches, amazing nature reserves and friendly locals, Port Elizabeth also offers visitors a chance to get to know the city’s history.
 There’s something for everyone!
 Check out these three cool things to do with your family in Port Elizabeth:

 Always the beach.
 Whether you’re looking for a safe place to sun tan, or a shady area near the waves, to watch your kids play around in the sand, the beaches in Port Elizabeth are the perfect place to park your umbrella.
 The coastal region of Nelson Mandela Bay offers you 40kms of beautiful, golden beach!
 Kings Beach extends from the harbor wall to Humewood and is ideal for swimming and body surfing.
 Hobie Beach, which is in the vicinity of the Boardwalk and Shark Rock Pier, is a hot spot for volleyball enthusiasts and is the venue for the annual “Splash Festival”.